"On the Road Again" - text on a Maltese bus

 "She's the genius behind it all - without her to keep the staff in tow it would never work.
 She's a gem."

 They must be talking about the Chinese woman, who seems to be everywhere.
 Silently I admire the view of Valletta's lights and pretend to be deaf.
-The gentleman pauses in his reflections about who owns the restaurant and states:
+The gentleman pauses in his reflections about who owns the restaurant and states the obvious:

 "Well, you smoke the pipe!"